Brandi Poole

-Brandi Poole (born November 22) is an assistant coach for Dallas Wings in the WNBA.
-Poole has previously spent time in the WNBA as an assistant coach with the Connecticut Sun and as the Director of Basketball Operations with the Portland Fire.
+Brandi Poole (born November 22) is an American professional basketball coach who is an assistant coach for the Atlanta Dream of the Women's National Basketball Association (WNBA).
+Poole has previously spent time in the WNBA as an assistant coach with the Connecticut Sun and Dallas Wings, and as the Director of Basketball Operations with the Portland Fire.
 She has also served time at the NCAA Division I level with Bowling Green, Indiana, Texas Tech, and West Virginia.

 College career

 Poole attended University of the South and was a member of the women's basketball program.
 As a player, Poole was a three-time all-conference honoree and a three-year co-captain.
 She still ranks among the school's top 10 in career points and rebounds.

 Coaching career

 Portland Fire

 Poole started her career as the Director of Operations for the WNBA's Portland Fire in 2000.

 West Virginia

 Following her stint with the Fire, Poole got into the coaching side and spent one year at West Virginia.